14 of the Best Parenting Books to Raise Resilient, Successful, and Self-Sufficient Kids

 If I can’t see how much breast milk my baby is getting how do I know it’s enough?

-Do infants REALLY go through 12 diapers a day?
+Do infants REALLY go through twelve diapers a day?

-How in the world am I supposed to teach this tiny creature to sleep?
+How in the world am I going to encourage this tiny creature to sleep?

 My husband and I had our own theories and sometimes found ourselves in heated debates.
-With no answers of our own, we reluctantly cracked a few parenting books and suddenly those irrelevant experts had a lot more knowledge than me.
+With no answers of our own, we reluctantly cracked a few parenting books and suddenly those seemingly irrelevant experts had a lot more knowledge than us.

 Ever since these first few days of parenthood I’ve been a bit more open to parenting advice.
 Not all of it is stellar and not all of it works for our family, but I’ve certainly learned a thing or two.